 When you join a course as a learner, you will automatically receive in-app and/or email notifications:

-- When a teacher or moderator has assigned a grade and/or has given you feedback
+When a teacher or moderator has assigned a score and/or has given you feedback

 In-app notifications will appear under the bell icon in the upper right corner.
 Click on the notification and it will take you to the discussion or feedback.